smokingpun/smokingpun.github.io/_posts/2014-12-26-redesigning-Vimcasts-the-overview.markdown

 These ideas are based on informed guesswork though.
 Our [next step][survey] was to ask users what they think about the site.

+###Need help working out how you can improve your digital content?
+[Get in touch][email]!
+Or you can find out more about [how content strategy can help your business][content strategy section].